typelead/eta/docs/source/eta-tutorials.rst

 ^^^^^^^^^

 In this example we are going to export the `Pipes <https://hackage.haskell.org/package/pipes>`_ library.
-Pipes is a powerful stream processing library.
+Pipes is a powerful stream processing library in Haskell.
 Let us go ahead and start with creating an ``etlas`` project.

 .. code-block:: console